groboclown/godot-bootstrap/components/unit_tests/README.md

 		is_not(TYPE_ARRAY))
 ```

-Right now, the test runner will not recursively check for test files under
+The test runner will recursively check for test files under
-sub-directories in the `tests` directory.
-That may change in the future.
+sub-directories in the `tests` directory, for any sub-directory whose
+name ends with `_tests`.